Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 This fixes the potential ‘stale data’ error you might run into and doesn’t run foul of the Hooks rules.

-Now define one last use of your `useEffect` Hook  you’ll call with an empty dependency array, so it’s only triggered on the first component mount.
-In here, you’ll need to make sure you kick off an initial load of some dog pictures to populate our app with.
+Define one last use of your `useEffect` Hook you’ll call with an empty dependency array, so it’s only triggered on the first component mount.
+In here, make sure you kick off an initial load of some dog pictures to populate our app with.

 ```
   useEffect(() => {